btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 ## Getting started with BTCPay Server and LND

-### Control your LND using RTL
+### Control your LND using Ride The Lightning (RTL)

-The easiest way to use LND implementation with BTCPay Server is to use the **[Ride The Lightning](https://github.com/ShahanaFarooqui/RTL)** (RTL) service.
+The easiest way to use LND implementation with BTCPay Server is to use the **[Ride The Lightning]https://github.com/Ride-The-Lightning/RTL)** (RTL) service.
 A web user interface for the Lightning Network, RTL allows you to operate your node without leaving BTCPay Server, from your browser.
 \
-To initiate RTL in BTCPay Server, Go to Server Settings > Services > RTL > See information.
+To initiate RTL in BTCPay Server, Go to Server Settings > Services > Ride The Lightning > See information.

 ### Control your LND using Zap